ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/identifier-generation/type-specific.markdown

 ###Example

-If we create a new class `EmployeeManager` that will derive from our `Employee` class and keep the convention registered in the last example, then both types will use it:
+If we create a new class `EmployeeManager` that will derive from our `Employee` class and keep the convention registered in the last example, then both types will use the following:

 {CODE eployees_custom_convention_inheritance@ClientApi\Configuration\Conventions\IdentifierGeneration\TypeSpecific.cs /}

-If we register two conventions, one for `Employee` and second for `EmployeeManager` then they will be picked for their specific types.
+If we register two conventions, one for `Employee` and the second for `EmployeeManager` then they will be picked for their specific types.

 {CODE custom_convention_inheritance_2@ClientApi\Configuration\Conventions\IdentifierGeneration\TypeSpecific.cs /}